Anhui–Jiangxi railway: People's Republic of China

 After the founding of the People's Republic in 1949, the Wangan railway project was studied three times by the government in 1956, 1958 and 1959.
 Work began in September 1958 and July 1961 but in each instance was halted after a short time due economic dislocations caused by the Great Leap Forward.
 Full-scale construction resumed in 1970 under separate leadership of Jiangxi and Anhui.
 A State Council order to reduce the scale of infrastructure development forced planners to slow the pace of construction.

 Full-scale construction resumed again on July 1, 1974, but within one year, the project ran into shortages of steel, cement and lumber.
 In 1975, some of the railway engineers were transferred to the rebuilding of the Tianjin–Pukou railway.
 The remaining project engineers were divided by political infighting incited by the Gang of Four's Anti-Confucius, Anti-Lin Biao campaign of the Cultural Revolution.
 Rebel factions within the engineering corps effectively halted work.
 In October 1976, after the Gang of Four was ousted, the reconstituted Anhui Provincial Party Committee organized 200 recalcitrant members of the rebel faction for three months of political study and self-criticism, and adjusted the leadership personnel of the construction effort.

-After the Third Plenary Session of the 11th CPC Central Committee in 1978, which affirmed the course of Chinese economic reform, construction on the Wan'gan Line was pursued with renewed vigor.
+After the Third Plenary Session of the 11th CPC Central Committee in 1978, which affirmed the course of the reform and opening up, construction on the Wan'gan Line was pursued with renewed vigor.
 CPC Party Secretary Hu Yaobang, Anhui Party Secretary Wan Li, and each of the Railway Ministers after 1978, visited the construction site to give their personal support.
 Track-laying on the Anhui–Jiangxi railway was completed in 1982 and full-scale commercial service began in 1985.